refinedev/refine/documentation/docs/api-references/hooks/form/useDrawerForm.md

 :::

-The `saveButtonProps` and `deleteButtonProps` can provides functionality to save and delete buttons in the drawer.
+The `saveButtonProps` and `deleteButtonProps` gives us the ability of saving and deleting buttons in the drawer.

 <div style={{textAlign: "center"}}>
     <img src={editGif} />